edelstone/edelstone.github.io/README.md

  - [I watch a lot of movies](http://www.imdb.com/list/ls062779538/?sort=created:desc).
 I'm not proud of all of them.
  - I lived in Israel for several years.
  - [I visit National Parks often](https://drive.google.com/open?id=18UmsEMmCnD-Nw_pzG3fmYnuURfY&usp=sharing).
 My favorite (so far) is Sequoia National Park with Great Basin in Nevada as a close second.
+ - I hang out with [this girl](https://www.instagram.com/cmzinser/) a lot.
  - I might move to New Mexico sometime soon, or be a nomad for a while.

-Feel free to [contact me](http://michaeledelstone.com/contact) and to ask about anything!
+Feel free to [contact me](http://michaeledelstone.com/contact), and ask about anything!

 --Michael